You’ve heard the numbers:

 “If we focus on people already there and our church doesn’t disciple people who’s hearts break for the community and who reach out to their neighbors, we are just a religious country club looking to keep people comfortable.”

-– Cameron Pedicord, High School Ministry Director at Centerpoint Community Church
+– Cameron Pedicord, High School Ministry Director in Northern Calif.

 Do you think Pedicord is right, and if so, what can we do to keep church from becoming a “religious country club”?
 Let me know in the comments, or on Twitter @CapterraAC.

 7. Church attendance decline is OK, if people are participating in other ways

 What if people aren’t attending church because they’re out serving the community in other ways?
 For example, meeting at a park, interacting with locals, then inviting them back to the church as guests for a potluck supper and conversation.
 If that’s the case, could church attendance decline be a good thing?

 “I want our congregation OUT in the community BEING the church, not being IN a church.
 This is a dream of mine, that we take at least one Sunday a month (hoping to start within the youth group) and go do church OUT and about…This is the decline I want to see in the church.
 Less of us sitting comfortable in a building on a Sunday and more of us living out the gospel, being a bit uncomfortable.”